i2bc/ORFmine/docs/How_it_works_orfold.md

 knowledge of their 3D structures nor evolutionary information (orphan sequences can be treated).
 The fold potential of a sequence is calculated with the HCA method.
-Also ORFold can estimate the disorder, and the aggregation propensities of the input sequences with IUPred and Tango respectively.
+Also, ORFold can estimate the disorder, and the aggregation propensities of the input sequences with IUPred and Tango respectively.